 Once a target has been chosen, it’s almost like the Narcissist gets tunnel vision.
 They are hyper-vigilant in their pursuit and will project the perfect image that their victim wants them to be.
-They are excessively caring, loving and attentive at this stage.
-They shower their targets with attention, compliments and literally sweep them off their feet.
+They are excessively caring, loving, and attentive at this stage.
+They shower their targets with attention, and compliments, and literally sweep them off their feet.

 What they don’t know, or could ever be prepared for, is what comes next.

 The Over-Evaluation phase, if you’re dealing with a Somatic Narcissist, usually lasts anywhere from a few weeks to a couple of months, just long enough for the Narcissist to be confident that they have secured their target’s love and devotion.

 Unbeknownst to the target, what they were witnessing in the early phase was the Narcissist’s false self.
 In this second phase, the mask comes off and the Narcissist starts to reveal their true colors.

 The shift could be gradual or almost seemingly overnight.
 Suddenly the attention they so lavishly gave you is gone and replaced by indifference and silence.
 Days or weeks could go by and you won’t hear from them.

 They don’t return your phone calls, they don’t keep a single promise and you’re starting to suspect that they might be involved with someone else.
 The target is left baffled and confused and wondering what they did wrong to cause such an abrupt turnaround.

 Narcissists become bored easily and what usually starts happening in their heads at this stage, is that the void begins to emerge again.
 The high they were feeding off of is waning and they begin to question your worthiness, that perhaps you weren’t so special after all, because if you were then the void wouldn’t still be there.